-These condensed consolidated interim financial statements, including comparatives, have been prepared using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements, including comparatives, have been prepared using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

-These condensed consolidated interim financial statements have been prepared on a historical cost basis, except for certain financial instruments measured at fair value.
-In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments measured at fair value.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.